tarasenya/dezoomcamp_final_project/README.md

 ### Dashboard: Google Looker
 The visualization is done using Looker Studio.
 It is impossible to save a code for it.
 Here is a link to the Looker Studio [report](https://lookerstudio.google.com/reporting/015ce847-729a-4297-8085-b51c5216e0bc/page/HUttD).
 A snapshot of this report can be found in _visualization_ folder ( Meeting_Koalas.pdf).
-## Video
-I have recorded a long demo video with the deployment, demonstrating the functionality, etc. It can be watched [here](https://drive.google.com/file/d/1-b-MFM6pLfwYOwdQcVYeVhkh66D1ebrk/view?usp=sharing).